 Call Your Bank

-If your PIN contains zeroes, ask if it will present problems in non-network ATMs.
-If your PIN has five digits, ask if you can exchange it for a four-digit number.
-Many foreign ATMs will not recognize a five-digit PIN.
+If your PIN contains zeroes, ask if it will present problems in non-network ATMs, and if your PIN has five digits, ask if you can exchange it for a four-digit number as many foreign ATMs will not recognize a five-digit PIN.
 Calling ahead will give you plenty of time to request an alternate PIN and memorize it.

-During your call, ask about overseas transaction and currency conversion fees.
-After you finish your call, compare these fees to those charged by your credit card company.
-Fees vary widely; be sure you are getting a deal you can live with.
+During your call, ask about any overseas transaction and currency conversion fees.
+After you finish your call, compare these fees to those charged by your credit card company; as fees vary widely, you should be sure you are getting a deal you can live with.